Khondakar/Linux-Based-Plagiarism-Checker/README.md

 **WHY THIS SCRIPT:**

-Try to use Linux bash script to compare files and show similiary between two files with matching percentage (%) report.
+Try to use Linux bash script to compare files and show similarity between two files with matching percentage (%) report.

 **HOW TO USE IT:**